 The Executive is made up of the President, Vice President, and the Cabinet.
 The President speaks with the voice of the student body.
 The members of the Cabinet are assigned to represent students on the various faculty, facility and academic committees on campus, as well as taking up individual and collaborative projects to represent the student body in almost any capacity, on and off campus.

 The Legislative is made up of the Undergraduate Student Senate.
-The Student Senate is composed of the Budget and Finance committee, responsible for allocating the Student Activities Trust Fund, Campus and Community Affairs, responsible for interfacing and promoting the USG to the student body, and the Student Events and Organizations Committee, responsible for funding and supporting Registered Student Organizations on campus.
+The Student Senate lead the Speaker of the Senate and Vice Speaker of the Senate.
+The Senate is composed of the Budget and Finance committee, responsible for allocating the Student Activities Trust Fund, Campus and Community Affairs, responsible for interfacing and promoting the USG to the student body, and the Student Events and Organizations Committee, responsible for funding and supporting Registered Student Organizations on campus.